Aesculus flava (A. octandra)

 Leaves: Fall Bloom: Spring Fruit/Seed/Nut: Spring, fruit is poisonous

 Insects, Diseases, or Other Plant Problems: Leaf scorch may occur in dry or windy conditions.
-Leaf blotch can be a problem.
+Leaf blotch can also be a problem.
 Powdery mildew, leaf spots, and anthracnose may also occur.
 Buckeye lacebug, Japanese beetles, bagworms, and borers are infrequent but potentially troublesome.
 Disease problems for this tree are generally not as severe as those for Ohio buckeye.

 - 75 foot